IzaDeveloper/e-commerce/README.md

 ## English

 An e-commerce application built with Angular, TypeScript, and Sass.
-It features a shopping cart, product catalog, discount support, and a RESTful API using json-server.
+It features a shopping cart, product catalog, discount support, and a RESTful API using json-server and supports multiple languages (PT/EN).
 Deploy-ready for platforms like Render.

 ## 🚀 Features